TheHive-Project/TheHiveDocs/admin/configuration.md

 Of course, you can omit some of the filters or all of them.

-### 7.4 MISP purpose
+### 7.4 MISP Purpose
-TheHive can interact with MISP in two ways: import an event to create a case and export a case to create an event.
-By default MISP connection can be used in that two ways.
-If your MISP is used for only way, you can set its purpose `ImportOnly` or `ExportOnly`.
+TheHive can interact with MISP in two ways: import a MISP event to create a case in TheHive and export a TheHive case to create a MISP event.
+By default, any MISP instance that is added to TheHive's configuration will be used for importing events and exporting cases (`ImportAndExport`).
+If you want to use MISP in only one way, you can set its purpose in the configuration as `ImportOnly` or `ExportOnly`.

-### 8. HTTP client configuration
+### 8. HTTP Client Configuration

 HTTP client can be configured by adding `ws` key in sections that needs to connect to remote HTTP service.
 The key can contain configuration items defined in [play WS configuration](https://www.playframework.com/documentation/2.6.x/ScalaWS#Configuring-WS):